nextflow-io/training/docs/nf_templates/6_linting.md

 ╰───────────────────────╯
 ```

-The linting tests in the nf-core template are designed for nf-core pipeline that are shared as a part of the nf-core community.
+The linting tests in the nf-core template are designed for pipelines that are shared as a part of the nf-core project.
 As such, you may find that you want to ignore certain linting failures that are not required for your use case.

 A full list of checks, descriptions of how they work, and how they can be customized can be found on the [tools documentation website](https://nf-co.re/tools/docs).